 Sampling liquid milk from storage tanks and road tankers

 Storage tanks usually have agitators used to mix the milk.
 Ensure the milk is mixed gently for about 15 minutes in the tank and in case there are no mechanical agitators, mix the milk mechanically using a stirrer and then pick the sample using a dipper.Careful sampling is the root of proper quality assurance in dairy processing #dairy #yoghurt #cheese Click To Tweet

 Pick the samples proportionate to the size of the tank.
-The minimum amount of the sample should not be less than 500 mls.
+The minimum amount of the sample should be at least 500 mls.

 Most modern tanks and tankers have automatic samplers from which you obtain the sample after the contents have been uniformly mixed.

 Cream is thicker than fluid milk; therefore, the tester should use a sampling tube with a wider diameter.
 It is important to ensure that the cream has been properly mixed before picking the samples.

 Make sure to examine the samples soon after collection as any delay may lead to deterioration in the sample quality.
 This is due to the susceptibility of cream to enzymatic degradation given its high butter fat content.
 This could jeopardize the results.

 Put the unopened cans in a water bath at 60°C for two hours.
 You will need to remove the cans from the water bath every 20 minutes for a vigorous shaking.

 After the two hours have elapsed, remove the cans and cool to room temperature.
 Remove the lid and mix the content with a spatula.
 At this point, you can get a composite sample from different cans.